 It is light years away from an exact science and results do not happen overnight (despite those promising a “top ten” placement).
 There are, after all, only ten spots on the first page of any search engine result.
 That’s heavy-duty competition.
 One thing that everybody tends to agree on is that it requires patience, perseverance and a thick skin.

 There’s evidence that illustrates Google gives new sites a “bump” in indexing (followed up fairly quickly by a settling down to a “natural” position).
 There’s evidence that older sites get a premium “bump” simply on the merits of being around for a longer period of time.
 Google uses a multitude of data centres (results may vary in a Google search depending on which data centre you connect to) and their index is constantly in a state of flux (check the total search results on any given Google search – they vary from time to time, sometimes wildly).
-Accordingly, half of your SEO activities will be a waiting game.
+Accordingly, as Portland SEO company specialists say: half of your SEO activities will be a waiting game.
 If you don’t immediately get the desired results, changing your site in a fire-fighting fashion could actually hamper you, especially as you’re not always going to be sure what fire you are fighting.
 However, as part of an overall marketing campaign, SEO will lead to more visitors, more targeted inquires and more than likely, some new clients.
 And that’s what it’s all about.

 It’s never been the case that people just “find” web sites and it’s become more difficult over the years.
 To complicate matters, most search engines don’t want you to know how to optimise your site.
 This is attributable to the rise in spam.
 Spam has made the job of getting search engine relevance harder.
 Over the years, spammers have abused every search optimisation trick available.
 When a new technique is found, spammers will jump on it, abuse it, and the search engines will respond by factoring it into their algorithms and penalising the sites that are using the technique.
 Search engines see anything that is done to manipulate results as cheating.
 Most search engines also have spam reporting forms, so if your competitor sees that you’re doing something unseemly, it’s highly likely that they’ll turn you in.